ERIGrid2/benchmark-model-electrical-ict/README.md

 # Benchmark Model Electrical and ICT System
-This repository contains the documentation for the electrical and ICT  benchmark model developed in the ERIGrid 2.0 project.
+This repository contains the documentation, code, and models for the electrical and ICT benchmark model developed in the ERIGrid 2.0 project.

 The repository is structured into two folders: